seedstack/website/content/docs/seed/manual/persistence/elasticsearch.md

 # Configuration

-Declare your list of clients (props file) in order to have them managed by SEED:
+Declare your list of clients (props file) in order to have them managed by Seed:

     org.seedstack.seed.persistence.elasticsearch.clients = myClient1, ...